 Nashville Zoo is now offering a cookbook that gives a glimpse of middle Tennessee life in the 1800's through food and cooking - Attic Heirlooms: Recipes from Grassmere.

 The gardens of a family farm, separate from the fields for growing cash crops, served a wide variety of purposes in the 1880's.
-Some were purely ornamental while others provided food and herbs for cooking, medicines and the livestock care.
+Some plants were purely ornamental while others provided food and herbs for cooking, or were used as medicine.
 The three-tiered family garden of the Croft House was no exception.
 Flowers from the gardens and apples from the orchards were sold by the family as a source of income, and Elise Croft canned pear preserves.

 The Master Gardeners of Davidson County have "adopted" the working farm and have provided the manpower, resources, and expertise to transform the areas around the home to their former beauty and bounty.
-Get gardening tips from them every Saturday - learn more!
+Get gardening tips from them every Saturday in March and April - Learn More!

-The main garden area includes heirloom flowers and plants, a second tier of vegetables and medicinal herbs, and a revived orchard.
-A culinary herb garden behind the home's kitchen, heirloom roses in the back of the main garden and numerous daffodils, irises, and azaleas dot the farm.
+The main garden area includes period flowers and plants, a second tier of heirloom vegetables and medicinal plants and herbs, and a revived orchard.
+There is also a culinary herb garden behind the home's kitchen, heirloom roses in the back of the main garden and numerous daffodils, irises, and azaleas that dot the farm.

 The Master Gardeners work in the gardens most Monday, Wednesday and Saturday mornings, weather permitting, and are available to give tours and answer questions about the plants and their care.
 Garden tours can be arranged for groups during the season, especially around spring planting and fall harvest times.
-To schedule a garden tour, Tori Mason at .
-For more information about the Master Gardeners or their collaboration with the Zoo, call 615-833-1534 ext.
-100.
+To schedule a garden tour, contact Tori Mason (email@example.com) or complete the Croft House: Traditional House & Garden Reservation Form.
+For more information about the Master Gardeners or their collaboration with the Zoo, e-mail Tori (firstname.lastname@example.org) or call 615-833-1534 ext.
+316.